 Additional International Documents

-In addition to the documents listed above, international applicants should also be prepared to submit the following documents to your Admissions Counselor only after you have received notification that you've been accepted to UNCSA:
+In addition to the documents listed above, international applicants should be prepared to submit the following documents to an Admissions Counselor only if notification of being accepted to UNCSA is received:

 - If currently holding an F-1 Visa, submit a copy of this visa and Form I-20